privrja/MassSpecBlocks/Deploy.md

 To set up logging you need to set variable `SHELL_VERBOSITY`.
 Values for this are -1 (Error), 1 (Notice), 2 (Info), 3 (Debug).
 The log is stored to `var/log/dev.log`.

-In file Constants.php you should set up ENDPOINT and LOGOUT_TIME constants.
+In file  src/Constant/Constants.php you should set up ENDPOINT and LOGOUT_TIME constants.

 ### Install dependencies